goyalpramod/CultureScout/README.md

 # CultureScout
 This is a tool that provides context and summarization for input text.
 It is designed to make it easier to understand lengthy or complex texts by providing a brief summary and relevant context.
+By generating summaries and providing relevant context, the tool can help company employees and clients better understand and appreciate different cultures and perspectives.

 As context it provides the most accurate term for each important entity in the text and also provides wikipedia link for each (if available).